 • sepsis (an extreme response to infection that can lead to organ damage and death)

-Your risk for getting serious infections from Blincyto is higher if you have certain other side effects, such as low levels of neutrophils (a type of white blood cell).
+Your risk of getting serious infections from Blincyto is higher if you have certain other side effects, such as low levels of neutrophils (a type of white blood cell).
 Your doctor will check your white blood cell counts periodically during your Blincyto treatment.

 * A catheter is a small tube that’s inserted into the vein where your Blincyto infusions are given.